AkashKardile/Shop/README.md

 Thank you for contributing to the project!

 **License**
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [LISENSE](LISENSE) file for more details.

 **Acknowledgements**